gsucarrat/gets/README.md

 # License
 This package is free and open source software, licensed under GPL (>= 2)

-# Overview of the files and folders on Github
+# Overview of files and folders
 The folder *gets* contains the 'raw-material' of the current development version of the package.
 The file *gets_devel.tar.gz* contains a tested tarball of the package.
 See further below for instructions on how to install this version.

 ## Source code